backdrop-contrib/private_files_download_permission/README.txt

 entry, while a '/test' entry would specifically refer to /opt/private/test (and all of its subdirectories).

-Also configure which roles have access to the module configuration under People > Permissions (url: /admin/people/permissions).
+Also configure which users and roles have access to the module configuration under People > Permissions (url: /admin/people/permissions).